robert-hh/micropython/docs/mimxrt/quickref.rst

     rtc.datetime() # get date and time
     rtc.now() # return date and time in CPython format.

-The i.MXRT mcu supports battery backup of the RTC.
+The i.MXRT MCU supports battery backup of the RTC.
 By connecting a battery of 1.5-3.6V, time and date are maintained in the absence of the main power.
 The current drawn from the battery is ~20µA, which is rather high.
-A CR2032 coin cell would last for about one year.
+A CR2032 coin cell will last for about one year.